Bernie Sanders Would Pose Toughest Challenge To Donald Trump, Warns Republican Senator

 After winning the popular vote in Iowa, winning the New Hampshire primary, and cruising to a landslide victory in Nevada, Sen. Bernie Sanders of Vermont emerged as the undisputed Democratic frontrunner.
 Some Democrats have expressed concerns over whether Sanders would actually be able to beat President Donald Trump, however.

 According to Republican Sen. Tim Scott of South Carolina, Trump would be lucky to avoid a general election versus Sanders.
-The Vermont senator, according to Scott, would pose the toughest challenge to Trump.
-Per The Hill, in an interview with Gayle King on CBS, Scott explained why he believes Sanders would be the hardest Democratic candidate to beat.
+The Vermont senator, as he explained, would pose the toughest challenge to the president.
+Per The Hill, in an interview with Gayle King on CBS, Scott related why he believes Sanders would be the hardest Democratic candidate to beat.

 “I would say that the biggest threat to President Trump is President Trump.
 If he’s on his game, as he was at the State of the Union, I don’t think there’s a candidate in the country that can beat him.
 If there is a second choice other than himself, it would be Bernie Sanders.”

-Drawing a parallel between Sanders’ 2020 campaign and Trump’s 2016 bid, Scott explained that that Republicans refused to believe Trump could ever win the presidency, much like Democrats are now doubting Sanders.
-According to Scott, “Republican wisdom said there’s no way in the world out of the 17 candidates, Donald Trump will be the president.”
+Drawing a parallel between Sanders’ 2020 campaign and Trump’s 2016 bid, Scott explained that Republicans refused to believe that the real estate magnate could ever win the presidency, much like Democrats are now doubting the Vermont lawmaker.

+“Republican wisdom said there’s no way in the world out of the 17 candidates, Donald Trump will be the president,” the South Carolina senator added.

 Observing that Democratic Party insiders are doing all they can to stop Sanders from winning the nomination, Scott opined that taking the nomination away from the Vermont senator — if he goes into the convention with a plurality, but not a majority of the delegates — would “cause an implosion on the foundation” of the party.